Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: System Overview

 \subsection{Forgetting Process}

 As depicted in Figure~\ref{fig: forgetting_process}, the forgetting process is executed in two steps: ranking the memories according to importance, and retaining the top 10\% important memories.
-We provide the actual retention rate in the Appendix~\ref{appendix: Retention Rate}.
+The forgetting process is executed only after the user finishes a conversation, ensuring that memory importance—calculated using retrieval frequency and other dynamic metrics—reflects the full interaction.

+\paragraph{Retention Rate} As shown in Table~\ref{tab:RetentionStats}, MemoryBank and LUFY remembered a very small portion, mostly less than 10\% of the conversations.
+Here, each session refers to a 30-minute conversation between a human participant and the chatbot, as described in Section~\ref{sec: User Experiment} (see Section~\ref{subsubsec: Interaction Phase} for details).

+Due to the discrete nature of memory chunks (i.e., both the total number of memories and the number of deleted items are whole numbers), the fraction of retained memories is not always exactly 10\%, though it remains consistently close.
+For instance, if there are 14 memories and 10\% corresponds to 1.4 items, we must round to the nearest whole number—e.g., retaining only 1 item.
+In this case, 1 out of 14 yields approximately 7.1\%, which is slightly lower than the intended 10\%.